ctrl-team/ktane-irl/README.md

 # ktane-irl

 ## Overview
-This project is a real-life adaptation of the game "Keep Talking and Nobody Explodes."
-The main timer module is based on a Raspberry Pi Pico and a Waveshare 1.8-inch ST7735S-based LCD screen.
-Other modules may use Arduino or different microcontrollers, with each module documented in its own directory.
+This project is a real-life adaptation of the game "Keep Talking and Nobody Explodes.".
+Modules may use Arduino or different microcontrollers, with each module documented in its own directory.

 ## Features
 * Real-life bomb-defusal gameplay